Skip to content

 6. “We don’t need it/we only do inbound.”

-This next cold call objection and response are industry-specific for SaaS sales, but the underlying objection, ‘We don’t need it,’ can be applied across the board.
+The next cold call objection and response are industry-specific for SaaS sales, but the underlying objection, ‘We don’t need it,’ can be applied across the board.

-Ivana tells us that she sometimes hears ‘We only do inbound lead generation so a tool like this wouldn’t work for us, we don’t need it.
+Ivana tells us that she sometimes hears, ‘We only do inbound lead generation, so a tool like this wouldn’t work for us.
+We don’t need it.
 We don’t do outbound.’

 “I still won’t end the conversation saying ‘oh no worries, goodbye’.